Package Leaflet: Information for the User

 Linezolid

-Zyvoxid is an antibiotic belonging to the oxazolidinones group that acts by preventing the growth of certain bacteria (germs) that cause infections.
+Zyvoxid is an antibiotic of the oxazolidinone group that works by preventing the growth of certain bacteria (germs) that cause infections.

-It is used for the treatment of pneumonia and certain skin or subcutaneous tissue infections.
+It is used to treat pneumonia and certain skin or subcutaneous tissue infections.
 Your doctor will have decided if Zyvoxid is suitable for treating your infection.

 Warnings and precautions

-Zyvoxid may not be suitable for you if you respondyesto any of the following questions.
+Zyvoxid may not be suitable for you if you answer yesto any of the following questions.
 In that case, inform your doctor, as they will need to monitor your overall health and blood pressure before and during treatment or may decide that another treatment is better for you.

 Ask your doctor if you are unsure whether any of these categories apply to your case.

-Inform your doctor or pharmacist if you are taking or have taken recently any other medication.
+Tell your doctor or pharmacist if you are taking or have recently taken any other medication.

-Inform your doctor if you are taking or have taken in the last 2 weeksthe following medications, asyou should notuse Zyvoxid if you are still taking them or if you have taken them recently (see also the section2 above “Do not use Zyvoxid”).
+Tell your doctor if you are taking or have taken in the last 2 weeksthe following medications, as you must notuse Zyvoxid if you are still taking them or have taken them recently (see also section 2 above "Do not use Zyvoxid").

 Using Zyvoxid with food, drinks, and alcohol